privacysandbox/protected-auction-services-docs/bidding_auction_services_gcp_guide.md

 #### Step 2.2: Configure Terraform variables

+For recommended configurations, please see [here][65].

 Terraform variables are split into two major categories:

 1. Those for the seller (definitions, defaults found in `production/deploy/gcp/terraform/modules/seller/service_vars.tf`).
 1. Those for the buyer (definitions, defaults found in `production/deploy/gcp/terraform/modules/buyer/service_vars.tf`).

 The seller module brings up a SellerFrontEnd and Auction service, while the buyer module brings up a BuyerFrontEnd and Bidding service.
-You can have multiple buyers for every seller, if you follow the configuration example in `setup_2/multi-region.tf`.
+You can have multiple buyers for every seller.

 #### Step 2.3: Apply Terraform